AnnaDobrucki/TotalPlay-Blog-P4/README.md

 After building the app, there were a couple of ideas that in the future I would like to implement.
 * I would like to add a feature that connects the bokings to a google/ facebook etc calenders.
 * Connect up a welcome email to people who have registered.
+* Due to time constraints I left one user story unfufilled of allowing users to edut comments.
+This would be a feature I'd enjoy making in future.

 ## Technologies used